 Don’t forget you can save when you trade in your old qualifying phone with Apple or other retailers participating in a trade-in programme.

-Apple offers up to $140/£130 off the iPhone SE when you trade in your old iPhone.
+Apple offers up to hundreds of dollars off the iPhone SE when you trade in your old iPhone (but if your phone is older, you’ll likely get much less).
 You’ll have to select the trade-in option during purchase and answer a few questions about your existing phone model, storage capacity and condition.
 You’ll need to provide your IMEI number as well.
-Read about Apple’s Trade In scheme.
+Read about Apple’s Trade In scheme in the US and UK.

 In the UK you could get even more money off if you trade-in via Currys PC World, which has offered up to £240 off previous iPhone SE models when you trade in an older iPhone.
 Head to Currys to see how much your device is worth.